Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 {{< /hint >}}

-To meet [RMFR4](/Azure-Verified-Modules/specs/shared/#id-rmfr4---category-composition---avm-consistent-feature--extension-resources-value-add) and [RMFR5](/Azure-Verified-Modules/specs/shared/#id-rmfr5---category-composition---avm-consistent-feature--extension-resources-value-add-interfacesschemas) AVM resource modules must leverage consistent interfaces for all the optional features/extension resources supported by the AVM module primary resource.
+To meet [RMFR4](/Azure-Verified-Modules/spec/RMFR4) and [RMFR5](/Azure-Verified-Modules/spec/RMFR5) AVM resource modules must leverage consistent interfaces for all the optional features/extension resources supported by the AVM module primary resource.

-Please refer to the [Shared Interfaces](/Azure-Verified-Modules/specs/shared/interfaces/) page.
+Please refer to the [Bicep Interfaces](/Azure-Verified-Modules/specs/bcp/res/interfaces/) page.
 If the primary resource of the AVM resource module you are developing supports any of the listed features/extension resources, please follow the corresponding provided Bicep schema to develop them.

 <br>

 ### Deprecation

 Breaking changes are sometimes not avoidable.
 The impact should be kept as low as possible.
-A recommendation is to [deprecate parameters](/Azure-Verified-Modules/specs/shared/#id-snfr18---category-release---breaking-changes), instead of completely removing them for a couple of versions.
-The [Semantic Versioning](/Azure-Verified-Modules/specs/shared/#id-snfr17---category-release---semantic-versioning) sections offers information about versioning AVM modules.
+A recommendation is to [deprecate parameters](/Azure-Verified-Modules/spec/SNFR18), instead of completely removing them for a couple of versions.
+The [Semantic Versioning](/Azure-Verified-Modules/spec/SNFR17) sections offers information about versioning AVM modules.

 In case you need to deprecate an input parameter, this sample shows you how this can be achieved.